NG-ZORRO/ng-zorro-antd/components/table/doc/index.en-US.md

 ### Highly Customizable

-You can use `nz-table` like  [` W3C Standard <table>`](https://www.w3.org/TR/html401/struct/tables.html) , developers can control every part of the table as you wish.
+The `nz-table` can be used like  [` W3C Standard <table>`](https://www.w3.org/TR/html401/struct/tables.html).
+Developers can control every part of the table as they wish.

 ### Component Enhancements

-The component in `nz-table` such as `th`, `td`, `thead`, etc are enhanced, developers can make the table sortable, filterable, fixed header, server rendering, etc easily with api provided.
+The component in `nz-table` such as `th`, `td`, `thead` etc. are enhanced.
+Developers can make the table sortable, filterable, with fixed header, perform server side rendering etc. easily with the provided api.

 ### Data Processing

-The data passed to `[nzData]` will be export with [Template Context](https://angular.io/guide/template-syntax#statement-context) after processing(including paging, sort and filter), developers can use `*ngFor` to render current page data in table.
+The data passed to `[nzData]` is exported with [Template Context](https://angular.io/guide/template-syntax#statement-context) after processing (including paging, sorting and filtering). `*ngFor` can be used to render current page data in table.

 ```html
 <nz-table #basicTable [nzData]="dataSet">